guilhermebrazdev/fugu/README.md

 Follow the steps below to run your **react app** locally.

-First, go back to the root folder.
+In another terminal window, go back to the root folder.
 In the root folder (fugu), run the commands.

 ```bash
 cd weather-front/